agustrionopj/Astro-symposium-2023/content/travel/index.md

         It is allowed to not wear a mask when in a healthy condition and not at risk of contracting or transmitting COVID-19, and it is recommended to still wear a well-covered mask when in an unhealthy condition or at risk of COVID-19, before and during travel and activities in public facilities.
         </li>
         <li>
-        It is recommended to always carry hand sanitizer and/or use soap and running water to wash hands regularly, especially after coming into contact with shared objects e.g. door knobs, elevator's and stair's handle, etc.
+        It is recommended to always carry hand sanitizer and/or use soap and running water to wash hands regularly, especially after coming into contact with shared objects e.g. door knobs, elevator button,  and stairs handrail, etc.
         </li>
         <li>
-        For individuals who are unwell and at risk of contracting or transmitting COVID-19, it is advised to maintain distance or avoid crowded places to prevent the spread of COVID-19.
+        For individuals who are unwell and at risk of contracting or transmitting COVID-19, it is advised to maintain safe distance or avoid crowded places to prevent the spread of COVID-19.
         </li>
         <li>
         It is recommended to continue using the SATUSEHAT application for <a href="https://play.google.com/store/apps/details?id=com.telkom.tracencare&hl=en&gl=US" target="_blank">Android</a> or <a href="https://apps.apple.com/us/app/satusehat-mobile/id1504600374" target="_blank">iOS</a> devices to monitor personal health.
 This application is only available in Bahasa Indonesia.